Nanhai, Foshan: Public transport

 On November 3, 2010, the first phase of the Guangfo Line commenced operation, passing through Nanhai with five stations: Guicheng Station, Nangui Road Station, Leigang Station, Qiandeng Lake Station, and Financial High-tech Zone Station.
 Passengers could use transportation cards including Guangfutong, Yangchengtong, and Lingnantong for metro rides.
 On December 28, 2021, Foshan Metro Line 2 opened to traffic, featuring two stations in Nanhai District: Linyue West Station and Linyue East Station.
 On August 23, 2024, the Southern Section of the Post-Phase Extension of Foshan Metro Line 3 began operation, serving three stations in Nanhai District: Guicheng Station, Xiyue Station, and Diejiao Station.
 On the same day, the Northern Section of the Post-Phase Extension commenced service with nine stations in Nanhai District: Foshan University Station, Nanhai University Town Station, Bo'ai Central Road Station, Kesheng Road Station, Xingye East Road Station, Foshan West Railway Station, Luocun Station, Xiaode East Station, and Lianhe Station.

-On 18 August 2021, the first section of the Nanhai Tram, which is technically a light rail system, opened inbetween Leigang station of Guangfo Line and Sanshanxinchengbei, which was extended by a second section towards Linyuedong on 22 November 2022.
+On 18 August 2021, the first section of the Nanhai Tram, which is technically a light rail system, opened in between Leigang station of Guangfo Line and Sanshanxinchengbei, which was extended by a second section towards Linyuedong on 22 November 2022.
 A further extension connecting the line with Guangzhou South railway station is planned.